2019–20 Slovenian PrvaLiga: Competition format

 Each team played 36 matches (18 home and 18 away).
 Teams played four matches against each other (2 home and 2 away).

 Teams

 Gorica and Krško were relegated at the end of the previous season.
 Bravo and Tabor Sežana joined the other eight teams in the league this season after earning promotion from the Slovenian Second League.

 Stadiums and locations

-Seating capacity only; some stadiums also have standing areas.
+The stadiums mostly have seating capacity only, although some stadiums also have standing areas.